IT STARTS WITH THE SOIL:

 Processed fast food is stripped of natural nutrients and replaced with inorganic, synthetic sources.

 Our world is growing at a very fast pace and the nutritional values of our food sources are increasingly diminishing to meet supply demands.
 Simple Economics.
 ROI is an increasing factor in the competitive nature of the nutrition industry, hence offering inferior products; in turn, increases ROI and reduces the nutritional biophysical impact.

 - Preplanning meals and cooking for the week, on weekends.

 - Selecting foods based on nutrient content vs. convenience

 Starts with Thoughtful Nutrition:

-Your body needs a thoughtful daily nutrition dense diet.
+Your body needs thoughtful daily nutrition routines, according to your energy output.

-To place the demands on it at a cellular level without replenishing the lost nutrients will create: system imbalances, leaching from muscles and bones to increase serum supplies.
-These occurrences manifest symptoms to include; and not limited to, fatigue, muscle cramping, increased colds, longer recovery times, slower performances, and increased cellular tissue damage.
+Placing physiological demands on the body at a cellular level without replenishing the lost nutrients will create system imbalances.
+Our body will begin leaching from muscles and bones to increase serum supplies.
+These depletions manifest symptoms to include; and not limited to, fatigue, muscle cramping, increased colds, longer recovery times, slower performances, and increased cellular tissue damage.